bcgov/ols-router/docs/README.md

 ## Draft Phase 2 System Architecture
 In phase 2, the system architecture will be enhanced to support real-time changes to BC's road network.

 On startup, the Road Watcher will read in the latest static road network then read in the latest events from real-time APIs on a periodic schedule (e.g., every five minutes) and assign them to the appropriate segments in the network.
-It will then convert the integrated events into a form that is easily digestable by the Route Planner and write them out to shared datastore that is accessible to all Route Planner nodes.
+It will then convert the integrated events into a form that is easily digestable by the Route Planner and write them out to a shared datastore that is accessible to all Route Planner nodes.
 Individual Route Planner nodes will pull events from the shared datastore every few minutes.

 The Road Watcher will be restarted on a schedule that keeps up with new road construction and changes to road signs and traffic controls.